Intoxicated (Martin Solveig and GTA song)

 "Intoxicated" is a song by French DJ and record producer Martin Solveig and American electronic duo GTA.
 The song was released as a digital download in the Netherlands on 19 January 2015 and in France on 23 February 2015.
 The song peaked at number 15 on the French Singles Chart and number 5 on the UK Singles Chart, giving Martin Solveig his first UK top 10 single.
 The song also charted in Austria, Belgium, Germany, Ireland, Netherlands, Scotland and Switzerland.

 Music video

 A music video to accompany the release of "Intoxicated" was first released onto YouTube on 19 January 2015 at a total length of three minutes and fourteen seconds.
-As of August 2019, the music video has received over 152 million views on YouTube.
+As of 2024, the music video has received over 192 million views on YouTube.

 In popular culture

-The song is well known as New York Yankees first baseman Anthony Rizzo's walk-up music.
+The song was Chicago Cubs first baseman Anthony Rizzo's walk-up music.